-We urged the Federal Trade Commission to investigate, and the FTC eventually agreed with EPIC's position.
-60 Microsoft backed off Passport, developed an approach to identity management that allowed for multiple forms of online identification, and other companies, including open source developers, followed a similar approach.
-61
+We urged the Federal Trade Commission to investigate, and the FTC eventually agreed with EPIC's position.62 Microsoft backed off Passport, developed an approach to identity management that allowed for multiple forms of online identification, and other companies, including open source developers, followed a similar approach.63

-We believe there is now consensus in the online community about the need to avoid single identifiers and to promote multiple identification schemes, and that this approach is best not only for privacy but also for security.
-The critical question is whether the Commission can make physical identity systems similarly robust.
+I believe there is now consensus in the online community about the need to avoid single identifiers and to promote multiple identification schemes, and that this approach is best not only for privacy but also for security.
+The critical question is whether Congress can make physical identity systems similarly robust.